 The place is popular also in winter because it’s close to Trentino’s Dolomites so you can easily reach some of the nearby ski slopes.

 MAG Museo Alto Garda – Set in a medieval castle, it displays local archaeological finds and paintings from 19th-century artists who were enchanted by the views of the mountains dramatically dropping into the lake.
 Here you can travel through the ancient and more modern history of Riva del Garda and its lake.

 Civic Museum – The ancient Rocca di Riva castle hosts permanent and temporary exhibitions of the Civic Museum.
 You will learn about the local culture and history as well as important archaeological finds.

 Top Riva del Garda hotels

 High-end – Hotel Lido Palace

-A state-of-the-art 5-star hotel in Riva del Garda, Lido Palace offers a modern wellness centre and spa that include sauna, Turkish bath and fitness centre.
+A state-of-the-art 5-star hotel in Riva del Garda, Lido Palace offers a modern wellness center and spa that include sauna, Turkish bath and fitness center.
 The rooms are modern and luxurious and the services include free parking and two fine restaurants.

-The great and diverse breakfast and the fantastic views make this one of the favourite hotels in Riva del Garda.
+The great and diverse breakfast and the fantastic views make this one of the favorite hotels in Riva del Garda.

 Mid-range – Garda Life